Trump wins New Hampshire primary as rematch with Biden appears increasingly likely

 MANCHESTER, N.H.
 (AP) — Donald Trump won the New Hampshire primary on Tuesday, tightening his grip on the Republican presidential nomination and bolstering the likelihood of a rematch later this year against President Joe Biden.

 The result was a setback for former U.N.
-Ambassador Nikki Haley, who invested significant time and financial resources into winning the state.
+Ambassador Nikki Haley, who invested significant time and financial resources into winning the state but finished second.
 She was the last major challenger in the race after Florida Gov. Ron DeSantis ended his presidential bid over the weekend, allowing her to campaign as the sole alternative to Trump.
 Haley intensified her criticism of the former president, questioning his mental acuity and pitching herself as a unifying candidate who would usher in generational change.

 The appeals failed to resonate with enough voters.
 Trump can now boast of being the first Republican presidential candidate to win open races in Iowa and New Hampshire since both states began leading the election calendar in 1976, a striking sign of how rapidly Republicans have rallied around him to make him their nominee for the third consecutive time.